usmansbk/review-past-project/README.md

-# Review on of your past projects
+# Review one of your past projects

 > Play the role of the Code Reviewer